Online Learning Robust Control of Nonlinear Dynamical Systems: Analysis and Results

 The assumption that the estimation accuracy $g(N)$ can be guaranteed by bounded excitation is trivially satisfiable for linear controllable systems.
-The assumption that the system is BIBO is required to ensure that the total cost incurred during the estimation phase scales only linearly with $N$. \begin{lemma} Under Assumption \ref{ass:sys}, it holds that
+The assumption that the system is BIBO is required to ensure that the total cost incurred during the estimation phase scales only linearly with $N$. \begin{lemma} Under Assumption \ref{ass:sys} and the cost function is time invariant, it holds that

 \end{lemma}

 To establish this result we draw from results on Lipschitz continuity of solutions to parametric optimization \cite{quincampoix2008parameterized}.
 Please see the Appendix for the detailed proof.
 In the next lemma, we characterize the incremental change of the value of the function $V^t_M(.,.;\hat{\theta})$ in the control phase as the closed loop system evolves from $t$ to $t+1$.
 We establish these results for the same class of systems assumed for the known system case, i.e., systems for which $V^t_M(x_t, W_{t:t^e};\theta) \leq \overline{\alpha}\sigma(x_t) + \overline{\gamma} \sum_{k=t}^{t^e-1} \norm{w_k}^2_2$ and additionally Assumption \ref{ass:sys}. \begin{lemma} Suppose Assumptions \ref{ass:noise}, \ref{ass:stagecost} \ref{ass:sys} hold.
 Suppose $t^e = t_M-1$, $W_{t:t^e}$ is accessible.
 Then there exists constants $\underline{\alpha}_V, \Gamma^{\gamma}_V > 0$ and $\Gamma_V$ such that for each $M \geq 2$ and $x_t \in \mathbb{R}^n$, for the closed-loop system $x_{t+1} = f(x_t, \kappa_M(x_t;\hat{\theta}), w_t)$ in the control phase satisfies $V^t_M(x_t,W_{t:t^e};\hat{\theta}) \geq \underline{\alpha}_V\sigma(x_t)$ and